Teifoc/3D-Printer-Website/README.md

 # 3D-Printer-Website
-This website mages a 3D Printer.
+This website makes a 3D Printer.